-Narak Chaturdasi is celebrated in the name of Mahakali.
+Significance of Naraka Chaturdashi lies in the ancient stories of the Indian Histroy.
+Naraka Chaturdashi is celebrated in the name of Mahakali.
 It is observed on the 14th day of the Ashwin month in the Indian calendar.
 It is commemorated in order to eradicate evil and sloth from people’s life.
 It is now commemorated in order to be rid of all sins and to escape going to Hell, thanks to an ancient legend.

-Narak Chaturdashi in Goa
+Significance of Narak Chaturdashi in Goa

 To commemorate the triumph of good over evil, a bitter fruit known as kareet is crushed under the feet and lamps are lighted during the event.
 In India, festivities are incomplete without wonderful cuisine, and Narak Chaturdashi is no exception.
 After all of the rites, the day begins with a very extravagant breakfast that contains some intriguing recipes, as is customary.

 Significance of Narak Chaturdashi in West Bengal

 In the states of West Bengal, this festival is commonly known as Bhoot Chaturdashi.
 The curtain between the two worlds is thin, and it is thought that on the eve of this dark night, the souls of the deceased visit their loved ones on Earth.
 It is also believed that a family’s 14 forebears pay a visit to their living relatives, thus 14 Diyas are placed throughout the house to direct them home and to fight off evil spirits.
 Every dark single corner of the house is enlightened with light.